Answers FAQ

 Salt FAQs

 - The human body will crave a fixed amount of salt every day.
-True or False?
+True or false?

 - High-salt diets have been linked to what kinds of health problems?